TOD-theses/paper-T-RACE/main.typ

 We compare the TOD candidates, TODs, and TOD attacks we found against the ground truth in @tab:eval-overall.
 Our mining procedure marks 115 of the attacks in the ground truth as TOD candidates.
 From the 115 TOD candidates, 95 are detected as TOD, and of those, 85 are marked as an attack.

-When mining the TOD candidates we miss 98% of the ground truth attacks.
-The following steps miss another 26% of the attacks.
-We evaluate the reasons for these in the following sections, where we evaluate each component individually.
+When mining the TOD candidates we drop 98% of the ground truth attacks.
+The following steps drop another 26% of the attacks.
+We evaluate the reasons for this in the following sections, where we evaluate each component individually.

 This section focuses on the 195 attacks we found that are not part of the ground truth.